AK-Dex Side Effects

 Generic Name: dexamethasone ophthalmic

-Note: This page contains information about the side effects of dexamethasone ophthalmic.
-Some of the dosage forms included on this document may not apply to the brand name AK-Dex.
+Note: This document contains side effect information about dexamethasone ophthalmic.
+Some of the dosage forms listed on this page may not apply to the brand name AK-Dex.

 For the Consumer